 At ZeroC, we are dedicated to open-source software, and we release all of our products under popular open-source licenses:

 GPLv2 is a great license for open-source projects.
-However, if you want to use Ice, Ice-E, or Ice Touch for a commercial product or a closed-source project, you typically need to purchase a Commercial License.
+If you want to use Ice for a commercial product or a closed-source project, you will typically need to purchase a Commercial License.

 Which Ice License is Right for You?

 Frequently Asked Questions

 - How can I obtain a Commercial License?

 - Please contact us.